kissofjudase23/Doc-DSA/coding_interview.md

     * A finite graph that **visits every edge** exactly once.
     * 332: Reconstruct Itinerary (M)
       * Description:
         * Given a list of airline tickets represented by pairs of **departure and arrival airports [from, to]**, reconstruct the itinerary in order.
-All of the tickets belong to a man who departs from JFK.
+        * All of the tickets belong to a man who departs from JFK.
 Thus, the itinerary must begin with JFK.
+        * You may assume all tickets form at least one valid itinerary.
         * Note:
           * **If there are multiple valid itineraries, you should return the itinerary that has the smallest lexical order** when read as a single string.
 For example, the itinerary ["JFK", "LGA"] has a smaller lexical order than ["JFK", "LGB"].
           * You may assume all tickets form at least one valid itinerary.